-The Underlying Properties consist of the working interests owned by ECA and the Private Investors in the Marcellus Shale formation in Greene County, Pennsylvania arising under leases and Farmout agreements related to properties from which the PDP Royalty Interest and the PUD Royalty Interest were conveyed.
-As of December 31, 2013 the total gas reserves attributable to the Trust interests were 60.5 Bcf.
+The Underlying Properties consist of the working interests owned by ECA and the Private Investors in the Marcellus Shale formation in Greene County, Pennsylvania arising under leases and farmout agreements related to properties from which the PDP Royalty Interest and the PUD Royalty Interest were conveyed.
+As of December 31, 2015 the total natural gas reserves attributable to the Trust interests were 46.0 Bcf.
 ECA continues to be the operator of all of the wells subject to the Royalty Interests although, as of January 1, 2013, it is no longer contractually obligated to the Trust to remain so.
-The reserves attributable to the Royalty Interests include the reserves that are expected to be produced from the Marcellus Shale formation during the remaining portion of the 20-year period in which the Trust owns the Royalty Interests as well as the residual interest in the reserves that the Trust will sell on or shortly following the Termination Date.
+The reserves attributable to the Royalty Interests include the reserves that are expected to be produced from the Marcellus Shale formation (subject to the terms of the conveyances creating the Net Profits Interests) during the remaining portion of the 20-year period in which the Trust owns the Royalty Interests as well as the residual interest in the reserves that the Trust will sell on or shortly following the Termination Date.